 Our morning block is one of our longer blocks of the day because I get up before the girls do to get started on my Morning Routine.

-After the girls wake up, usually between 7:00-7:30, and my oldest daughter completes her Morning Checklist.
+After the girls wake up, usually between 7:00-7:30, and my oldest daughter completes her morning checklist (if you have the Autopilot Workbook, be sure to use the Morning Checklist for Kids.)

 Block Two: Out and About Block 10:00-1:00